hieuhuynh89/projects/README.md

 # projects
-these projects only for purpose noted, not actual introduce to everybody.
+these projects here only for purpose noted, not actual introduce to everybody.